 - Gardeners: £90 – £160

-*This is just an average, and prices vary depending on location and how skilled/experienced a tradesperson is.
+*This is an average.
+Prices vary depending on location and how skilled/experienced a tradesperson is.

 Some rumours are going around about electricians on-site and amongst those in the trades.
 More specifically, that electricians aren’t very tidy.